 The injuries sustained by victims of motor vehicle accidents can be very serious, sometimes impeding their ability to work or provide for themselves or their families.
 Injuries from a car accident can result in high medical bills and other costs for rehabilitation, for example.
 If the injured party decided to engage in a lawsuit, the legal process that follows can be overwhelming.
-If you are injured in an automobile accident, you should consult with an experienced attorney to help you understand your rights and proceed with appropriate legal claims.
-Friedman Schuman has over 30 years of experience providing strong legal representation to clients who were injured in an accident due to another party’s negligence.
+If you are injured in an automobile accident, you should consult with our car accident attorneys to help you understand your rights and proceed with appropriate legal claims.
+Friedman Schuman has over 40 years of experience providing strong legal representation to clients in New Jersey and Pennsylvania who were injured in an accident due to another party’s negligence.
 Contact our firm to discuss your legal matter.

 After a car accident

 When involved in a motor vehicle accident, it is imperative that the parties remain at the scene until law enforcement arrives.
 If you are hurt, you should call 9-1-1 and request medical attention immediately.
 If you are able, you may also want to exchange information with the other individuals involved in the accident.
 Additionally, if possible, you should take pictures of the accident, obtain witness contact information, and keep a copy of all medical documentation pertaining to your injuries.

 When an individual is injured in a car accident in Pennsylvania, they are covered under the state’s no-fault laws.
 However, Pennsylvania is a “choice no-fault” or a “limited tort” state.
 This means that drivers have the option to decide whether their insurance is going to be a modified no-fault plan or a traditional no-fault plan.